Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Flat bands due to complex crystal geometry without defects

 with $l_c= 0.5$\,a.u.\, $ = 0.265$\,{\rm \AA}, and the cut-off distance is $r_c = 2.5 a = 6.14$\,{\rm \AA}.
 Without asymmetric doping, all $p_z$ orbitals have the same on-site energy $\epsilon_i$ (Eq.\,(\ref{Eq_hamilt})). $\epsilon_i$ is set to $= -0.7834$\,eV so that the energy $E_{D}$ of the Dirac point K is equal to zero in monolayer graphene ($E_{D(MLG)}=0$). $\epsilon_i$ is not zero because the intralayer coupling between atoms beyond first neighbors breaks the electron/hole symmetry and then shifts $E_{D}$.

 As explained above, the SK parameters given below have been tuned to obtain good agreement with low-energy DFT band states for the monolayer graphene, Bernal AB bilayer, and the AA bilayer\,\cite{Trambly10,Trambly12}.
 However, it is well known that these bands yield an intraband Fermi velocity of monolayer graphene, $V_{MLG} = 0.79\cdot10^6$\,ms$^{-1}$, which does not correspond to the experimental values.
 Consequently, in order to make comparisons with experimental results, in particular STM spectroscopy results, we have used a SK-TB model with the same parameters as above except $V_{pp\pi}^0 = -3.7$\,eV\,\cite{Brihuega12}, to get $V_{MLG} = 1.09\cdot10^6$\,ms$^{-1}$.
 That SK-TB model has been used to successfully reproduce many experimental results for various angles\,\cite{Brihuega12,Cherkez15,Huder18,Huder18b,Mesple21,Mesple23}.
-It works very well for TBGs where the two graphene layers remain flat, with or without strain or heterostrain (Sec.\,\ref{Sec_TBG_Heterostrain}).
-However it is not clear that it has been well validated by comparison with DFT calculations when out-of-plane relaxation is switched on.
+It works very well for TBGs where the two graphene layers remain flat, with or without in-plane relaxation or heterostrain (Sec.\,\ref{Sec_TBG_Heterostrain}).